J. P. Crawford: 2019–2021

-2021

-On June 19th, Crawford hit his first MLB grand slam off of Tampa Bay Rays pitcher Josh Fleming.
-He finished the 2021 season batting .273/.338/.376 with 9 home runs and 54 RBIs in a career-best 160 games.
-He led all shortstops with 222 putouts.
+On June 19, 2021, Crawford hit his first MLB grand slam off of Tampa Bay Rays pitcher Josh Fleming.
+He finished the season batting .273/.338/.376 with 9 home runs and 54 RBIs in a career-best 160 games.
+He led major league shortstops with 222 putouts.

 2022: contract extension and playoffs

 On March 22, 2022, Crawford signed a $4.85 million contract with the Mariners, avoiding salary arbitration.
 Then, on April 8, Crawford signed a five-year, $51 million contract extension with Seattle, lasting through the 2026 season.
 On June 26, Crawford was ejected following a bench-clearing brawl in Anaheim that started after Los Angeles Angels pitcher Andrew Wantz hit Jesse Winker in the thigh by a pitch.
 Winker later got into an altercation with Ryan Tepera of the Angels, in which Crawford was seen punching Tepera.
 Umpires ejected Crawford and several players from both teams.
 It was Crawford's first career ejection.

 Crawford finished the regular season with a .243 average and 6 home runs, both worse than 2021, but showed improved patience, walking in 11 percent of plate appearances.
 He had a below-average defensive season according to Statcast and FanGraphs metrics.

-Crawford hit a game-tying, bases-clearing double in the Mariners' 10–9 win in Game 2 of the Wild Card Series against the Toronto Blue Jays, a bloop hit in which center fielder George Springer was injured after colliding with teammate Bo Bichette.
+Crawford hit a game-tying, bases-clearing double in the Mariners' 10–9 win in Game 2 of the AL Wild Card Series against the Toronto Blue Jays, a bloop hit in which center fielder George Springer was injured after colliding with teammate Bo Bichette.
 It was Crawford's only hit in the two-game sweep.
-He hit a home run off Justin Verlander Game 1 of the American League Division Series.
+He hit a home run off Justin Verlander Game 1 of the AL Division Series (ALDS).
 He batted 4-for-21 in five postseason games.